Ruatapu: Becoming Ariki

 Some days later Ruatapu suggested they dam a small creek named (Vai)Reirei from running into the ocean, wasting fresh water.
 This was a contest of skill, which Ruatapu completed under two days, successfully damming the creek.
 A second challenge which Ruatapu suggested, was to see who could build a canoe the fastest before travelling to other islands.
 Taruia asked what purpose there would be in travelling, as all islands were about the same anyway, and no more exciting than Aitutaki.
 At this Ruatapu laughed, saying there were many bigger islands, and some with beautiful women of much lighter complexion - some almost white - and with a brighter hair tone, all of this sounded much better to Taruia than what his island already offered.
 Once again, Ruatapu proved to be the more skilled ariki, completing his canoe first and calling it Te Atua-apaipai.

 Ruatapu brought the canoe down to the lagoon, and said he'd venture out in the morning.
 Taruia asked him not to go as his own canoe was almost finished, and they could go together.
-Ruatapu wouldn't agree to this at first, saying he would go first and call back out to Taruia from Rarotonga.
+Ruatapu would not agree to this at first, saying he would go first and call back out to Taruia from Rarotonga.
 Afterwards, he agreed to wait until the day after to give Taruia time to finish the canoe.

 On the day they were ready, Ruatapu set out his canoe two hours ahead of Taruia, and intentionally capsized it knowing Taruia would find him in the water.
 This happened near a small island named Mainainara, and the exact spot where it happened was named Raukuruvaka, or Raukuraka.
 It was not long before Taruia found him and Ruatapu pleaded for his help.
 Taruia laughed at him, telling him that he instead would wait in Rarotonga and call back out to Ruatapu, just as he said he would to Taruia.
 He laughed again before sailing away out of sight.
 Ruatapu quickly righted his canoe and headed back for Aitutaki, calling all the mataipo together and telling the people that he did not know whether Taruia was alive.
 The people agreed that Ruatapu should become Aitutaki's new ariki.